-But what should take the place of this dreaded process?
-Many companies are turning to continuous performance development, also known as continuous improvement processes, to build morale and improve productivity.
+Many companies are turning to continuous performance management, also known as continuous improvement processes, to build morale and improve productivity.

 The transition isn’t without challenges, however.
 The concept of continuous improvement can feel uncomfortable to managers reared on a rank-and-yank system, or those who are simply too overloaded to provide regular coaching to their team.